Sahaj-Bamba/Duck-Hunt/README.md

 11) Eggs transformation on duck death
 12) Be the Top Hunter in the World
 13) Make chat box multi client.

+# Special Instructions

+1) Use Design Patterns.
+2) Restart everything from beginning.
+3) Use Data-Gram Sockets for main game play.
+4) Optimise as much as possible.

+# Design Problems

+1) Optimization
+2) Server Client Interactions
+3) In App purchases
+4) Deployment
+5) Making it more engaging

+##
+## Restarting working on Project 24 December 2019